ilpy20/luxury_cars_info/README.md

 # test_web_1
 Learning git version control and collaborate with remote github repository.
 All of this by doing a mini website.
-# In this project we will have
+# Contributors
-   1. html and css
+   1. ZIANG ZHAO
-   2. training git and solving conflict
+   2. Sisov, Danil
-   3. and lot of fun
+   3. Verbovskiy, Andrey
    4. testing
    5. testing2
    6. first try